teamcarma/node-python-runner/README.md

 [![Carma Android](https://raw.githubusercontent.com/teamcarma/node-python-runner/master/assets/android.png)](https://carmacarpool.com/android)

-A library that allows you to execute python code and get its output.
+A library that allows you to execute python code and get its output from nodejs.
+You can execute inline commands or script files.

 This can be useful to bridge nodejs with python code.
 Each execution will create a python process.